 There are lots of EA Exam review courses out there from which you can choose.
-This is a crucial first step in your SEE exam preparations since this course will be guiding you throughout the entire study process and providing you with all the tested material.
-You are going to need the solid EA course that works with your learning style and can adapt to your personal schedule.
+This is a crucial first step in your EA designation preparations since this course will be guiding you throughout the entire study process and providing you with all the tested material.
+You are going to need a course that works with your learning style and can adapt to your personal schedule.

 You can’t pass this exam alone and you will need a trusty review course by your side.
-You need an organized approach when studying for the exam and a review course will do just that.
-Once you’ve found a course that you like (some companies offer free trials for you to test out the course), you can get started with your study plan.
+You need an organized approach when studying for the exam and an exam prep review course will do just that.
+Once you’ve found some study materials that you like (some companies offer free trials for you to test out the course), you can get started with your study plan.